rackerlabs/support-how-to/content/how-to/cloud-servers/how-to-enable-SSL-TLS-perfect-forward-secrecy/index.md

 Server version: Apache/2.4.37 (centos)
 Server built:   Nov  4 2020 03:20:37
 ```

-For *Debian/Ubuntu OS servers based* the command is `apache2ctl -v`
+For Debian&reg; or Ubuntu&reg; operating systems servers, the command is `apache2ctl -v`.

 ```
 [root@rackspace-test ~]$ nginx -v
 nginx version: nginx/1.14.1
 ```
-**Note:** At the time this article was written, these are the latest versions, results might vary for your output.**

-#### SSL Protocol Configuration
+### SSL protocol configuration

-Check what websites have SSL implemented.
+Check what websites have SSL implemented by running the commands in the
+following sections.

-**Note: For this exercise Perfect Forward Secrecy will be implemented in a domain called example.com.**
+These samples implement PFS in a domain called **example.com**.

-##### Apache Instructions
+#### Apache instructions

-There are two options to check what websites have an SSL in place:
+There are two options to check what websites have an SSL certificate in place:

 ```
 [root@rackspace-test ~]# grep -ir "SSLEngine" /etc/httpd/
 /etc/httpd/conf.d/example.com.conf:     SSLEngine on
 ```

-**Note:** The default path for Apache Virtual Hosts are under the directory `/etc/httpd/conf.d/`, directories might vary for your configuration.
+**Note:** The default path for Apache Virtual Hosts are under the
+directory **/etc/httpd/conf.d/**.
+Directories might vary for your configuration.

-Or with the commands `httpd -S` or `apachectl -S` for *CentOS/RHEL*, `apache2ctl -S` for *Debian/Ubuntu*.
+Or, you can use the commands `httpd -S` or `apachectl -S` for CentOS &reg; or Red
+Hat&reg; Enterprise Linux &reg; (RHEL) and `apache2ctl -S` for Debian or Ubuntu
+operating systems.

 ```
 [root@rackspace-test ~]# httpd -S | grep 443